molevol-ub/Dysdera_silvatica_genome/README.md

 ## High Coverage Regions (HCR)

-### high_coverage_islands.pl

-This script generates information regarding high-coverage regions.
-Given a mean coverage and contig lengths, it determines regions with a high coverage and fulfilling different length and deviation from the coverage mean cutoffs.
+This high_coverage_islands.pl script generates information regarding high-coverage regions.
+Given a mean coverage and contig lengths, it determines regions with a high coverage fulfilling different length and deviation from the coverage mean cutoff provided.
 See additional information in the paper cited.
+See below examples of High coverage regions.

+![Example Plot coverage](example/HCR.png)

 This image is an example plot generated where the coverage per base pair is shown in black and mean coverage is shown as a purple dot line.
 In green and orange dot lines, we plotted 2.5-5 times the average coverage cutoff.
 In blue we showed the intra gap length and in red the inter-repeat gap length.
 [Click image to see details].

-![Example Plot coverage](example/HCR.png)

 Usage: